 Communicating about changes to Oregon's statewide testing system is an important part of keeping our families informed about and engaged in their children's education.
 The following resources are intended to support school and district-wide communications plans to ensure the greatest spread of information possible.

-Please click here for more information about Smarter Balanced Assessment.
+Please click here for more information about Oregon State Assessment System (OSAS).